dominikschrimpel/dominik.schrimpel/_pages/about.md

   - /about.html
 ---

-I am a second year doctorate candidate in mathematics at Universite Paris Sorbonne Nord (Paris 13), LAGA.
+I am a second year doctorate candidate in mathematics at [Universite Paris Sorbonne Nord (Paris 13), LAGA]{https://www.math.univ-paris13.fr/}.

-My supervisor is Christian Ausoni and together we work on computations of algebraic K-theory and topological cyclic homology of lower chromatic ring spectra.
+My supervisor is [Christian Ausoni]{https://www.math.univ-paris13.fr/~ausoni/} and together we work on computations of algebraic K-theory and topological cyclic homology of lower chromatic ring spectra.